shahramyalameha/vasp_wavecar_parity/README.md

 - About INVERSION SYMMETRY, usually it's not locate in (0,0,0).
 So you should carefully check it's coordinate according to POSCAR or you'll get wrong result.
 - For the case considering soc, if the system has time reversal symmetry then each band is doubly degenerate and only one need to take into count.

+## example
+Example directory contains Bi2Se3 self-consistence field calculation, w/o soc calculation.
+You just need cd to std/soc dir, and excute parity.x.
+Reading hint in the screen carefully and it's easy to follow.
+1. contain soc or not? y/n
+2. target k point. in reciprocal lattice(direct coordinate).  ---> 0 0 0
+3. Inversion centre. (for bi2se3 it's 0 0 0) ---> 0 0 0
+then all parity will be calculate.

 ## Reference
 WAVETRANS.F90 code modified from https://www.andrew.cmu.edu/user/feenstra/wavetrans/  by R. M. Feenstra and M. Widom Department of Physics, Carnegie Mellon University, Pittsburgh, PA 15213

+## other
+- soc: spin-orbit coupling